lslezak/scripts/yast/yupdate/yupdate.md

 ## The Introduction

+**Problem**: you are developing a change for the installer and need to test it frequently.
+For extra fun, the change is spread across multiple repositories.

 The YaST installation system is quite different to an usual Linux installed system.
 The root filesystem is stored in RAM disk and most files are read-only.